sekelsta/detailedanimals/Readme.md

 This is heavily in progress.
 Will update this doc once things settle down.

-Allows gazelle calves to grow into adults, which does not happen in vanilla for some reason Female caribou can grow antlers, as they do in real life
+Allows gazelle calves to grow into adults, which does not happen in vanilla for some reason Adjusts gazelle calf hitbox size to be smaller than the adult size Female caribou can grow antlers, as they do in real life

 Note: Wolf pups tamed with Wolf Taming mod will lose their genders due to the transformation into wolftaming:dog-wolf-pup